 - Our Own Network Slowness

 - Issue On The Network Of The Server

-Check Your Own Network Speed And Issues To Resolve RDP Connection
+First, Check Your Own Network Speed If The Quality Of The RDP Connection Is Low

 The first step is to check your network.
-Keep in mind that in order to use the remote connection smoothly, your internet speed must be at least 512 kbps.
+Keep in mind that your internet speed must be at least 512 kbps to smoothly use the remote connection.
 The next step is to check your internet problems.
-The easiest way to do this is to ping the IP from 188.8.131.52, which belongs to Google, in CMD, and check your internet connection.
-If you do not have a packet loss and the response time of packets is less than 200, your internet is not a problem.
+The easiest way to do this is to ping the IP 22.214.171.124, which belongs to Google, in CMD, and check your internet connection.
+If you do not have a packet loss and packets’ response time is less than 200, your internet is not a problem.